Locations:

 What is albinism?

-Albinism is a rare genetic disorder where you aren’t born with the usual amount of melanin pigment.
+Albinism is a genetic disorder where you’re born with less melanin pigment than usual.
 Melanin is a chemical in your body that determines the color of your skin, hair and eyes.
-Most people with albinism have very pale skin, hair and eyes.
-They are prone to sunburn and skin cancer.
-Melanin also is involved in optical nerve development, so you may have vision problems.
+It’s also involved in optic nerve development, which means it helps your eyes function as they should.

 Advertisement